freeCodeCamp/guide/src/pages/computer-science/data-structures/stacks/index.md

 Some basics operations of stack are:
 1. Push - Inserts an item at the top of the stack.
 2. Pop - Removes an item at the top of the stack.
-3. isEmpty - Check wether the stack is empty or not
+3. isEmpty - Check whether the stack is empty or not
 4. Size - Return the number of items in the stack
 (All the operations can be done in O(1) time)